 Which British bird is supposed to have influenced the opening notes of Beethoven’s Fifth Symphony, and is the name given to Alabama’s state bird?

-You will not see us in North America, but our title has been used by the “yellowhammer” state, Alabama, since the Civil War.
+Curiously, you will hear people in North America talk about yellowhammers, but they are not the bird that I grew up with.
 It is the local nickname given to the northern flicker (or eastern yellow-shafted flicker) which is present across Alabama.
-The underside of its wings and tail displays bright yellow feathers and it “hammers” (drums) with its beak in search of food and to communicate with others.
-The rumor is that the bird’s nickname was first passed on to Confederate soldiers who wore pieces of yellow cloth attached to their uniforms as they went off to battle.
-It became Alabama’s state bird in 1927 and today it is the occasional taunt (rammer jammer cheer) used by Alabama Crimson Tide fans, as their team rolls to another victory.
+The underside of its wings and tail are bright yellow feathers and it “hammers” away (drums) with its beak when searching for food.
+The rumor is that the bird’s nickname was first given to Confederate soldiers in Alabama who wore pieces of yellow cloth attached to their uniforms as they went off to battle.
+It became recognized as Alabama’s state bird in 1927.